sharife/goldenthread-v2/site/content/programs/new-threads/_index.md

   about the Middle East.
 Since its launch in 2011, many New Threads plays and playwrights have continued on to receive mainstage productions.
 grids:
+  - heading: New Threads 2021
+    items:
+      - title: Arab Play Cycle (or A Triptych of Plays)
+        pre: August 10, 2021
+        subtitle: ""
+        text: by Hassan Abdulrazzak, Hannah Khalil, and Mona Mansour; directed by Evren Odcikin
+      - title: We're All Here
+        pre: August 17, 2021
+        text: by Leslie Kalarchian; directed by Sahar Assaf
+      - title: I Want To Tell You About Beirut
+        pre: August 3, 2021
+        text: A bilingual reading of survivors’ testimonies by actors based in San Francisco and in Beirut curated and directed by Sahar Assaf.
   - heading: New Threads 2018
     items:
       - title: Drowning in Cairo